dracudev/questlog-app/docs/architecture/backend-tcd.md

 - Set up proper database connection pooling
 - Enable logging and monitoring
 - Configure rate limiting appropriate for production load

+- Build note: If you encounter `MODULE_NOT_FOUND` during CI or production builds, ensure TypeScript incremental build settings don't emit a broken .tsbuildinfo across packages.
+The project uses a fix that disables `incremental` in `tsconfig.json` for production builds or configures a unique `tsBuildInfoFile` per package (see `apps/backend/tsconfig.build.json`) to avoid stale build-info issues.

 ---